 It’s a great time to be a nurse.
-The U.S. Bureau of Labor Statistics expects employment of registered nurses to grow 22 percent between 2008 and 20181.
+The U.S. Bureau of Labor Statistics expects employment of registered nurses to grow 19 percent between 2008 and 20181.

 It’s also a great time to earn an advanced nursing degree.
-In 2010, the Tri-Council of Nurses released a statement urging all nurses to increase their education levels to meet the challenges of an increasingly complex health care environment.
+In 2010, the Tri-Council of Nurses released a statement urging all nurses to advance their education levels to meet the challenges of an increasingly complex health care environment.

-Many health care facilities across the nation are taking this call very seriously.
-For example, magnet hospitals now require a certain percentage of nurses on staff to hold master’s degrees, and many non-magnet hospitals are following their lead.
-Consequently, nurses with an MSN may have an advantage over those without an advanced degree when it comes to applying for a job as well as positioning themselves for advancement.
+Many health care facilities across the nation are taking this call for a more educated nursing workforce very seriously.
+For example, many Magnet hospitals now require a certain percentage of nurses on staff to have earned master’s degrees.
+Many non-magnet hospitals are following their lead in the hopes of achieving Magnet status and improving patient care.
+Obtaining the Magnet credential indicates that a medical facility provides high quality patient care and excellent nursing.
+Consequently, nurses with an MSN may have an advantage over those without an advanced degree when it comes to applying for a job and positioning themselves for advancement.

 Learn more about the career opportunities open to you with a master’s degree in Nursing from Benedictine University.
 Request more information or call (866) 295-3104 today to speak to a program manager.

-1Employment information on this page from the Bureau of Labor Statistics Occupational Outlook Handbook, 2010-11 version, accessed 1/31/2012, http://www.bls.gov/oco/ocos083.htm
+1Employment information on this page from the Bureau of Labor Statistics Occupational Outlook Handbook, 2010-11 version, accessed 1/31/2012, http://www.bls.gov/ooh/healthcare/registered-nurses.htm